-One of the greatest mysteries of franchising is why franchises fail?
-According to a recent study, the success rate of franchises is only 40% globally.
-Despite, franchising is the most successful selling business model.
-A Subway or a Papa John’s would be too crowded in one location and deserted in some other locations.
-It is the same case with many other franchising categories like entertainment, fitness, education, healthcare, automobile and so on so forth.
+One of the greatest mysteries of franchising is not knowing why franchises fail until it actually occurs, According to a recent study, the success rate of franchises is only 40% globally but still franchising is the most successful selling business model.
+A Subway or a Papa John’s would be too crowded at some locations and totally deserted in some other locations.
+It would be the same case with many other franchising categories like entertainment, fitness, education, healthcare, automobile and so on so forth.

-Various factors affect businesses, Let’s look into the surface level reasons why franchises fail?
-And learn out of it.
+Various factors affect businesses, if taking a franchise is on your mind you should consider the following suggestions a bit seriously.
+Let’s look into the surface level reasons why most of the franchises fail and learn out of it.

 Wrong branding execution

-Branding is of two types, ATL (above the line) and BTL(below the line), to keep it simple, ATL branding aims at covering the whole business in common to create brand visibility, whereas BTL branding is area or unit specific.
+Branding is of two types, ATL (above the line) and BTL(below the line), to keep it simple, ATL branding aims at creating brand visibility, whereas BTL branding is area/unit-specific which aims at conversions.

-Television commercials and newspaper ads fall under ATL.
-Flyer insertion, kiosk put up, Standee or a Local theatre Ad fall under BTL, BTL branding is generally done by the franchise to generate immediate footfalls.
+Television commercials and newspaper ads fall under ATL, Flyer insertion, kiosk put up, Standee or a Local theatre Ads come under BTL.
+ATL is generally franchisor responsibility and BTL is done by the franchisee to generate immediate footfalls.

 There is a famous saying ”if you blink at a girl in dark, it is only you who knew it, not even the girl”, the result is same with the business that is launched with wrong branding execution.
-Either your franchisor should suggest what kind of ATL and BTL branding will help your business to catch the eyeballs of your targeted customers or you should reach a branding expert before launching your business.
-Remember, the first impression is always the best impression, your branding should create curiosity among the customers and make them step into your premises in no time.
+Either your franchisor should guide you with an ATL and BTL branding strategy to target the customers or you should take the support of a branding expert well before the launch.
+The first impression is always the best impression, branding should create curiosity among the audience to step into your premises.

 Wrong business location

-Independent corner house on the ground floor for a preschool, corner commercial shutter space with spacious lounge and valet parking for a coffee shop, spacious full floor at the top of the building for a bar/pub is the ideal real estate, relate this with few successful business you know, they all have sizeable and exceptional real estate.
+Independent building with a good frontage space in the ground floor for a preschool, commercial shutter space with spacious lounge and valet parking for a coffee shop, spacious full floor with a rooftop for a bar/pub are the most ideal real estates for successful businesses, relate this with few successful businesses you know, they all have sizeable and exceptional real estate which fits for the purpose.

 Adverse climatic and cultural conditions